gabuh/.java/README.md

 - Java supports the standard mathematical operators, and also supports more complex operators using the class called math as [ + (Addition), - (Subtraction), * (Multiplication), / (Division),  % (Remainder) ]
 - The Type of the variables in the operation can make a big difference in the result:
  - If The two variables operate with the same type, it will return the same type. ex: int + int return int
- - If There are two different type of variables in the operatio, it must return the widest type. ex: int + double return double
+ - If There are two different types of variables in the operation, it must return the widest type. ex: int + double return double
  - if you expect a fractional number, you can explicit one of the int values as double and must receive the double return into a double variable Ex. double result = (double) intValue / intValue2; it will return double into the double variable result.

 <details>